aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/get-warnings-for-font-substitution-while-rendering-excel-file/_index.md

 - [source.xlsx](5112611.xlsx)
 - [output.pdf](5112616.pdf)
 ## **Code**
 The following code implements the IWarningCallback and sets the PdfSaveOptions.warningCallback property with the implemented interface.
-Now, whenever any font will be substituted in any cell, Aspose.Cells will fire a warning inside the WarningCallback.Warning() method.
+Now, whenever any font is substituted in any cell, Aspose.Cells will fire a warning inside the WarningCallback.Warning() method.

 ```html
 <!DOCTYPE html>